 Pushing your child to learn guitar will only push them further from it.
 Never try and force your child to pick up an instrument that they themselves have not shown interest in.
 It doesn’t matter if you want them to carry on your legacy or share your hobby; pushing is selfish.
 Don’t be a selfish parent because your child will be the one who suffers.

-Remember that you are the adult.
+Remember that you are an adult.
 That means you shouldn’t be pouting over your child’s disinterest.
 If their attention is caught, great; if not, let it go.
 You will see better results if they come to you on their own accord.

 The Learn And Master Guitar Homeschool DVD course has lessons specially planned in a linear and logical progression.
 We highly recommend this course to parents who want to create a rich and fun learning environment for their children.